puneet-jain159/dolly/README.md

 - Add the `dolly` repo to Databricks (under Repos click Add Repo, enter `https://github.com/databrickslabs/dolly.git`, then click Create Repo).

-### Create a init script to deepspeed dependencies
+### Create an init script to install deepspeed dependencies on all the nodes
 - Start a `12.2 LTS ML (includes Apache Spark 3.3.2, GPU, Scala 2.12)` .It is recommended to use A100 GPUs (e.g. `Standard_ND96asr_v4` or `p4d.24xlarge`).
 Note that these instance types may not be available in all regions, or may be difficult to provision.
 In Databricks, note that you must select the GPU runtime first, and unselect "Use Photon", for these instance types to appear (where supported).
 - create the below init script to add deepspeed lib depedencies
 ```